TLC: Tables, Ladders & Chairs (2017): Aftermath

 In the women's division, Emma had a rematch with Asuka, but again lost, continuing Asuka's undefeated streak.
 This would be Emma's final match before her initial release from WWE on October 29.
 She made her return five years later on the October 28, 2022, episode of SmackDown, but was again released among several other WWE staff in September 2023.

 Also in the women's division, Raw Women's Champion Alexa Bliss gloated about retaining her title against Mickie James, who confronted Bliss and performed a DDT on her.
 The two had a rematch the following week where Bliss again retained.
 Alicia Fox and Sasha Banks were involved in a triple threat match with Bayley to determine Team Raw's captain for the women's team at Survivor Series, which was won by Fox.

 Elias had a rematch with Jason Jordan, where Jordan won by disqualification after Elias attacked him with his guitar.

 In the cruiserweight division, Kalisto invoked his rematch for the WWE Cruiserweight Championship on the following episode of 205 Live, but Enzo Amore retained by disqualification after he attacked the referee, and Kalisto attacked Amore after the match.
 Also on the following 205 Live, after Cedric Alexander and Rich Swann defeated the team of Noam Dar and Tony Nese, they were confronted by Gentleman Jack Gallagher and The Brian Kendrick.
 The two complemented Alexander, but said that Swann was holding him back.
 They gave Alexander the option to join them and allowed him one week to make a decision, while also stating that they would be coming after Swann the following week.
 Alexander turned down their offer and Swann defeated Kendrick.

-The 2017 event would be the last TLC event to be brand-exclusive, as following WrestleMania 34 the following year, WWE discontinued brand-exclusive pay-per-views, thus the 2018 event featured wrestlers from the Raw and SmackDown brands, as well as the new cruiserweight-exclusive brand, 205 Live, which had also been established after WrestleMania 34.
-The 2018 event also moved TLC back to its usual December slot of WWE's PPV calendar due to the cancellation of that year's Clash of Champions event.
+The 2017 TLC event would be the final to be brand-exclusive, as although the 2018 event was originally planned to again be held for Raw, WWE discontinued brand-exclusive PPV and livestreaming events following WrestleMania 34 in April that year.
+Due to the scheduling of the all-women's event Evolution for October 2018, TLC was moved back to its usual December slot, replacing an originally planned Clash of Champions.